Sokrates1989/flutter_meal_tracker_demo/README.md

 ```

 For additional build commands, such as building APKs for Android or iOS builds, refer to the Flutter documentation.

+## Deployed WebApp

+The App has been built as web-app and can be found here: https://engaige.fe-wi.com/

 ## Documentation